Published 24 March 2020, updated 18 August 2020

 Take the dog to a dog agility park or off leash area and teach an ‘old dog new tricks’, they’ll love spending extra time with you.

 For a perfect treat for cooped up kids (and perhaps the perfect bribe also), the Yarra Valley Chocolaterie has plenty of outdoor activities, takeaway from the cafe and the essential service that is chocolate in their showroom.
-Because it's Easter too after all.

 Walk in the forest and find your solitude among our amazing flora and fauna.
 These walks all take less than an hour and will provide plenty of exercise for little legs.

 Remember social distancing and appropriate hygiene practices and keep everyone safe and well.
+Please adhere to the current stage restrictions.